-However, there are a few ways to bypass this limitation, one of which is provided by WhatsApp itself, though not natively in the app.
+If you want to bypass this silly restriction and immediately chat with a new contact, there are several tricks for that.
+One of them is provided by WhatsApp, but it's not accessible inside the app for some reason.
 If you're not aware of these, I'll explain three of the easiest methods below.

 WhatsApp's own wa.me links

 WhatsApp provides an official way to contact an unsaved number, just not within the app.
-As explained in this FAQ, you can start a chat with any number by going to the web address https://wa.me/phonenumber.
+As explained in this FAQ, you can start a chat with any number by opening Chrome or Firefox or the Samsung browser, and going to the web address https://wa.me/phonenumber.
 Replace the last part with the full number, with the country and region code, but without any + or - or () or 00.

 So for example, if you want to chat with the number +1-234-567-8900 in the US, you would go to the URL: https://wa.me/12345678900.
 Type it in the browser and you'll get the web page below with a big green Message icon.
 Tapping on it opens a conversation with that phone number in WhatsApp (if the number is registered on the service, obviously).

 If the above method seems a little confusing or slow for you, you can use an app to speed things up.
 Several Android apps use these wa.me links but in a non-user-facing way — i.e. you don't have to type a URL or pass by a web browser first.
 You simply enter the phone number, tap a button, and you're taken to a newly-created chat in WhatsApp.

 The third method may be the lesser known of the bunch but it's the easiest, fastest, and best integrated.
 Whenever you have a phone number in any app, you can simply select the corresponding text, and check the suggested actions.
 The main ones are always Call, Cut, Copy, Paste, but if you tap the overflow button (three dots), you may see more options including sending a WhatsApp message.
 Just select that and the chat will be started.